Vicba/blog/content/blog/trip-to-san-francisco/index.md

 ## Alcatraz + Free time
 On Saturday, we had our first full free day.
 I started the day with a run from the baseball stadium to Pier 39.
 On the way back to the hostel, I got lost, but I think it was fun and part of the experience.
 Some people asked, "why do you run on vacation?"
 Well, I don't think vacation is an excuse to skip your normal exercise routine.
 Running was a refreshing break after a few busy days and allowed me to explore new sights and neighborhoods.

 At 11 am, we took the metro to the baseball stadium.
 We had bought the cheapest tickets and had a nice experience.
-The game lasted for 2 and a half hours, and I learned new things because baseball isn't a big sport in Europe.
+The game lasted for 2 and a half hours, and I learned a lot about the sport because baseball isn't that popular in Europe.

 After the game, we went back to the hostel to relax a bit.
 We closed the day with dinner in the Lower Nob Hill area.
 Some friends went out clubbing, but I couldn't go because I'm only 20, and in the US, you can only drink alcohol from 21.
-I once took a sip from a friend's american beer before in a restaurant and found it gross (maybe because I'm Belgian), so I wasn't really upset about it.
+However, I once took a sip from a friend's american beer before in a restaurant and found it gross, so I wasn't really upset about it.

 On Sunday, the 9th, we had our last full day in San Francisco.
 In the morning, we took the metro and went to the ferry that brought us to Alcatraz.
 We had an audio tour and hung around the island.
 It had a long history, but what struck me the most was the smell there.
 The island has a large number of seabirds like seagulls and pelicans.

-Once we were back on the mainland, we walked to Pier 39, a touristic spot with a lot of animation and shops.
-We had lunch there, and I bought a cap as a remembrance of the trip.
+Once we were back on mainland, we walked to Pier 39, a touristic spot with a lot of animation and shops.
+We had lunch there, and I bought a new cap as a remembrance of the trip.

 We spent the whole afternoon exploring/walking in that area and had a sourdough bowl with soup as dinner, which is apparently a typical local food from San Francisco.